uairhahs/glochidia/README.md

 # Glochidia

-Universal cross-compilation and deployment tool for building projects targeting x86_64 embedded Linux systems with musl.
+Universal native build and deployment tool for building projects targeting x86_64 embedded Linux systems with musl.

 ## Overview

 This repository provides a streamlined pipeline to:
-- Clone any git repository
+- Clone any git repository or download tarballs
 - Auto-detect or specify build systems (Makefile, CMake, custom build scripts)
-- Cross-compile for x86_64 using musl static linking
+- Build natively in Alpine Linux containers with musl for maximum compatibility
 - Deploy compiled binaries to remote devices via SSH/rsync

 ## Prerequisites